fjadidi2001/Image_Inpaint/DSC.md

 # Depthwise convolution
 The discussion advances to depthwise convolution, which takes this grouping concept to an extreme.
-In this approach, each output feature is associated with only its corresponding input feature, limiting the expressive power compared to single-group convolutions.
+Each output feature is associated with only its corresponding input feature in this approach, limiting the expressive power compared to single-group convolutions.
 However, this is where pointwise convolution comes into play.
 By following each depthwise convolution with a one-by-one pointwise convolution, we can reintroduce the interaction between features without significantly increasing the computational load.
 ![image](https://github.com/user-attachments/assets/ef2175f1-bd8e-4b1a-917f-8c630ced2311)
 ![image](https://github.com/user-attachments/assets/7ae608a7-0c00-4a61-80e5-4ca1cb8efa9e)